claudiacstephan/miniWeather/README.md

 Note that the `time` sbatch directive is set to 30 seconds.
 This is sufficient for running tests, but may not be sufficient for running larger scale simulations.
-If your simulation significantly exceeds the amount of time allocated by the `time` directive, the simulation will timeout and you the outputs to `output.nc` may be incomplete.
+If your simulation significantly exceeds the amount of time allocated by the `time` directive, the simulation will timeout and the outputs to `output.nc` may be incomplete.
 Be aware that increasing the amount of time you would like to run your job may result in you waiting longer for the Slurm scheduler to actually launch your job.
 You should always prototype